Avoiding the CX Rat Trap

 • Forgive failures

 We’ll come back to those tips shorty.
-BUt first, let’s try to apply that Washington Post’s article to the B2B world.
+But first, let’s try to apply that Washington Post’s article to the B2B world.

 The New Year’s resolution that I would like ALL B2B leadership teams to make this year: Measure Net Revenue Retention (NRR) in 2024.